-Join us for a special music festival service this Sunday.
+Join us for a special music festival service Sunday December 16.
 Our choir and clergy will lead us in lessons and carols for the season as we turn from Advent toward Christmas.
 There are no tickets, and like all services at Holy Communion there is no charge for admission.
 All are welcome, but you may want to plan to arrive early to get a good seat, this service tends to fill up.

 The tradition of the service of Lessons and Carols comes from the Chapel of King’s College, Cambridge, where it was first observed on Christmas Eve, 1918.
 Since 1919 the service has begun with the hymn “Once in royal David’s city.”
 Most often this was introduced by a boy chorister, singing alone, unaccompanied.
 Custom has it that no one knows which boy will sing the famous opening verse, including that boy himself, until the conductor gives him the signal to begin.